Ulrich modules over cyclic quotient surface singularities: Introduction

-where $\rme^0_I(M)$ is the multiplicity of $M$ with respect to $I$ and $\ell_R(M/IM)$ stands for the length of the $R$-module $M/IM$.
+where $\rme_I(M)$ is the multiplicity of $M$ with respect to $I$, and $\ell_R(M/IM)$ denotes the length of $M/IM$.
 Thus, an Ulrich module with respect to $\fkm$ is nothing else but an Ulrich module in the sense of Definition~\ref{def_Ulrich}.
-(The condition $(2)$ is automatically if $I=\fkm$.)
-Also, Ulrich modules appear in an attempt to formulate the notion of ``almost Gorenstein rings" \cite{GTT}.
-Thus, the importance to understand this module has increased.
+(The condition $(2)$ is automatically satisfied if $I=\fkm$.)
+In addition, Ulrich modules have appeared in an attempt to formulate the notion of ``almost Gorenstein rings" \cite{GTT}.
+Thus, it has become more important to understand these modules.
 However, even the existence of an Ulrich module for a given CM local ring is still not known in general.
-Another important problem is to characterize (and to classify) Ulrich modules when a given ring $R$ has an Ulrich module.
-For example, we know the existence of such a module for the case where \begin{itemize} \item[$\cdot$] a two dimensional domain with the infinite field \cite{BHU}, \item[$\cdot$] a CM local ring which has maximal embedding dimension \cite{BHU}, \item[$\cdot$] a strict complete intersection \cite{HUB}, \item[$\cdot$] a Veronese subring of polynomial ring over field of characteristic $0$ \cite{ESW} etc. \end{itemize} The characterization problem is also not known for many cases.
-Therefore, in this paper, we will characterize Ulrich modules (with respect to $\fkm$) over cyclic quotient surface singularities.
-We remark that this singularity is of finite CM representation type (i.e. it has only finitely many non-isomorphic indecomposable MCM modules).
+Another important problem is to characterize (and classify) Ulrich modules when a given ring $R$ admits an Ulrich module.
+For example, we know the existence of such a module for the following cases: \begin{itemize} \item[$\cdot$] A two dimensional domain with an infinite field \cite{BHU}. \item[$\cdot$] A CM local ring that has maximal embedding dimension \cite{BHU}. \item[$\cdot$] A strict complete intersection \cite{HUB}. \item[$\cdot$] A Veronese subring of a polynomial ring over a field of characteristic $0$ \cite{ESW}. \end{itemize} The characterization problem has also not been solved in many cases.
+Therefore, in this paper we will characterize Ulrich modules (with respect to $\fkm$) over cyclic quotient surface singularities.
+We remark that this singularity is of finite CM representation type (i.e., it has only finitely many non-isomorphic indecomposable MCM modules).
 Since the number of indecomposable Ulrich modules is finite, we will also consider the number of them.
-The point is to consider special CM modules (see Definition~\ref{def_special}).
-This is another class of MCM modules and closely related with the minimal resolution of a quotient surface singularity (see Theorem~\ref{special_mckay}).
-Roughly, the number of minimal generators of a special CM module is small.
-Thus special CM modules are the opposite of Ulrich modules in that sense, but those give us the simple description of Ulrich modules as follows.
-(For further details on terminologies, see later sections.)
+The key point is to consider special CM modules (see Definition~\ref{def_special}).
+This is another class of MCM modules, and is closely related with the minimal resolution of a quotient surface singularity (see Theorem~\ref{special_mckay}).
+Typically, the number of minimal generators of a special CM module is small.
+Thus, special CM modules opposed to Ulrich modules in this sense, but these provide us with a simple description of Ulrich modules as follows.
+(For further details regarding terminologies, see later sections.)